Departments and Classes

-Taught in tandem with the eighth-grade English class “Conflict and the Outsider,” the course provides an interdisciplinary study on the themes of justice and courageous citizenship.
+This course explores the themes of justice and courageous citizenship.
 Students examine the foundational documents of the United States and their relevance to movements for civil rights and justice in both American history and current affairs.
 Special emphasis is devoted to understanding the role that racism has played and continues to play in our country.
 Topics are explored through student-led discussions, close readings of primary and secondary sources, and analytical writing.
-The course concludes with an interdisciplinary research project that combines historical research, literary analysis, and creative expression as students identify and explore ways to promote justice in their communities.
+The course concludes with a research project that combines historical research, literary analysis, and creative expression as students identify and explore ways to promote justice in their communities.

 Middle School Science Courses

-The Middle School curriculum introduces students to three major fields of science: life, earth, and physical.
+The Middle School curriculum introduces students to three major fields of science: life, environmental, and physical.
 In the study of each of these disciplines, scientific inquiry and writing are emphasized.
 Students gain experience using scientific techniques that include making accurate observations, planning investigations, taking precise measurements, recording data neatly, creating meaningful charts and graphs, and communicating their findings clearly.
-All courses are activities based and stress the value of creative problem- solving and working cooperatively with peers.
+All courses are activities-based and stress the value of creative problem-solving and working cooperatively with peers.

 Science 6: Life Science

 Sixth-grade science is a life science course that introduces students to basic laboratory skills and scientific writing.
-In this course, students gain a greater understanding and appreciation of the living world around them and of the complex relationships and processes that exist in nature and within individual organisms.
+In this course, students gain a greater understanding and appreciation of the living world around them and of the complex relationships and processes that exist in nature that allow organisms to adapt, survive, and thrive.
 Topics include adaptations, microscopy, cell structure and function, infectious diseases, and human body systems.
 Students perform many activities, laboratory experiments, and research projects throughout the year.

 Science 7: Environmental Science

 Science 8: Physical Science

 Eighth-grade science is designed to give students a foundation in physical science and to fine-tune their lab and writing skills.
-Through inquiry labs, problem-solving projects, and creative experimentation, students explore matter and the changes it undergoes through the lens of introductory chemistry and Newtonian physics.
-Topics include measurement, matter, the atom, motion, forces, momentum, and energy.
+Through inquiry labs, research projects, and creative experimentation, students explore matter and the changes it undergoes through the lens of introductory chemistry and Newtonian physics.
+Topics include measurement, the atom, motion, forces, momentum, and energy transformations.